The A-Z’s of Seattle Grace: A beginners guide to the best ‘Grey’s Anatomy’ episodes

 The best time to start a show is 16 seasons in, right?
 But with Grey’s Anatomy, new fans discover the show every day on streaming services, binging until they’re caught up to catch new episodes on ABC.
-Of course, 15 seasons is a lot to watch at once, and sometimes you just want to skip the filler and hop right into the good stuff.
+Of course, 15 seasons of episodes is a lot to watch at once, and sometimes you just want to skip the filler and hop right into the good stuff.

 We’ve got the scoop on all the hot doctor drama at Grey Sloan Memorial Hospital, so you can skip right to season 16.
 We’ll go over the big pieces of history with each doctor, and even highlight a couple of past episodes we recommend you check out in your spare time.

 In case you’re a little slow today, this does mean spoilers for Grey’s Anatomy seasons 1-15 below.
 We are also only focusing on characters who were main for at least two seasons, or who are main in season 16, because too many people have walked the halls of Grey Sloan.

 Let’s start with our main girl, who bears the namesake of the show in the first place.
 Meredith started as an intern at Seattle Grace Hospital (same hospital, got renamed to Grey Sloan in season 9).
 Her intern class also includes Alex Karev (Justin Chambers), George O’Malley (T.R.
 Knight), Cristina Yang (Sandra Oh), and Izzie Stevens (Katherine Heigl).
 Miranda Bailey (Chandra Wilson) runs the surgical intern program, while Richard Webber (James Pickens Jr.) oversees the entire surgical department.